Fundamental Knowledge about DVDs

 If the .IFO and .BUP files are missing, most video players will not be able to play the .VOB files.

-So now we understand the three types of the files on DVD discs: IFO-VOB-BUP.
+So now we understand the three types of files on DVD discs: IFO-VOB-BUP.

 Naming Conventions and Size